logaretm/vee-validate/docs/guide/components/validation-provider.md

 ```

 ::: tip
   ValidationProvider is a __renderless__ component, meaning it does not render anything of its own.
-It only renders its slot, as such you need to have __only one root element__ in your slot, if you use the `template` tag it might cause render errors.
+It only renders its slot, as such you need to have __only one root element__ in your slot.
+Using the `template` tag might cause render errors.
 :::

 ### Manual Validation